thamilthedal/edge-sizing/README.md

 ## app.py

-This contains general edge sizing app where y+ is calculated for a turbulent pipe flow with input properties and velocity and geometry parameters.
+This contains general edge sizing app where smallest cell size is calculated for given $y^+$ in a turbulent pipe flow with input properties and velocity and mesh parameters and recommend a closer bias factor for the given $y^+$.

 ## app_Water.py

-This can calculate the thermophysical properties for Water from IAPWS module from initial temperature and properties and calculate the smallest cell size and y+ accordingly.
+This can calculate the thermophysical properties for Water from IAPWS module from initial temperature and properties and calculate the smallest cell size and a recommended bias factor accordingly.

 ## Calculation module: